 Asthma is a condition that affects the small tubes (airways) that carry air in and out of the lungs.
 When a person with asthma comes into contact with something that irritates their airways (an asthma trigger), the muscles around the walls of the airways tighten so that the airways become narrower and the lining becomes inflamed and starts to swell.
 Sometimes, sticky mucus or phlegm builds up, which can further narrow the airways.
-These reactions cause the airways to become narrower and irritated - making it difficult to breath and leading to symptoms such as cough, wheeze and shortness of breath.
-Triggers can include exposure to tobacco smoke, furry pets, changes in the weather, fumes, physical exercise and stress however one of the most common triggers is a viral infection that causes cough or cold symptoms.
+These reactions cause the airways to become narrower and irritated - making it difficult to breath and leading to symptoms of asthma.
+Triggers can include, hot or cold weather, increased humidity, fumes, powders, physical exercise and stress.

-It is difficult to say for sure what causes asthma however you are more likely to develop asthma if you have a family history of asthma, eczema or allergies.
-It is likely that this family history, combined with certain environmental factors, influences whether or not someone develops asthma.
+It's difficult to say for sure what causes asthma however you're more likely to develop asthma if you have a family history of asthma, eczema or allergies.
+It's likely that this family history, combined with certain environmental factors, influences whether or not someone develops asthma.

-Asthma is a widespread, serious but controllable condition, and schools should ensure that pupils with asthma can and do participate fully in all aspects of school life.
-Pupils with asthma need immediate access to reliever inhalers in an emergency and schools are now able to keep a generic spacer for children diagnosed with asthma or prescribed a reliver inhaler by their GP to use.
-Parental consent is required.
+Asthma is a widespread, serious but controllable condition, and schools should ensure that pupils can and do participate fully in all aspects of school life.
+Pupils with asthma need immediate access to reliever inhalers and in an emergency, a spacer.

-The school should ensure that they have a register of all children with asthma and that all staff (including supply teachers and support staff) who have pupils with asthma in their care, know who those pupils are and know the school's procedure to follow in the event of an asthma attack.
-A policy should be in place within the school outlining what to do in the event of a child having an asthma attack.
+The school should ensure that all staff (including supply teachers and support staff) who have pupils with asthma in their care, know who those pupils are and know the school's procedure to follow in the event of an asthma attack.